 1. Heat output

 For most of us, the main purpose of firewood is to provide heat.
-If you live in a climate that gets extremely cold, you may want to go for another type of firewood.
-White pine’s rating is relatively low at 15.9 million BTUs while ponderosa pine has 16.2.
-Lodgepole pine does better at 21.1 so if you can get this variety, you’ll get better heat.
+If you live in an icy climate, there are better firewood varieties.
+White pine’s rating is relatively low at 15.9 million BTUs while, Ponderosa pine has 16.2.
+Lodgepole pine is a better option at 21.1.

 Wood varietyHeat per Cord (Million BTUs)